Cost Of Owning A Timeshare | Full Fees & Costs

 Typically the more bedrooms per unit the higher the cost of the timeshare.

-According to their State of the Vacation Timeshare Industry Report in 2018 the average price of a timeshare purchased through a resort costed about $22,180.
+According to their State of the Vacation Timeshare Industry Report in 2018 the average cost of owning a timeshare through a resort costed about $22,180.

-This means that the average timeshare owner can typically travel one week per year, every year as long as they are physically capable, for just over $22,000.
+This means that the average owner can typically travel one week per year, every year as long as they are physically capable, with a timeshare cost of just over $22,000.

 Now for some people who do the math, it’s a no brainer.
 Let’s say you are a newlywed couple in your early 20's and you both love to travel.